xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-SPELLING.CHECK   Checks the spelling of a word
+SPELLING.CHECK&nbsp;&nbsp;&nbsp;Checks the spelling of a word

 Return to [top](#Q)